Paris court tries anti-racism activist for statue attack - WTMJ

 “I am sad to see that history seems to be repeating itself and our voices are still not heard,” he said.
 “I am really disappointed that the justice system is still so blind.”

+Calling slavery “the greatest injustice in the history of humanity,” defense lawyer Guy Florentin said the paint on the statue represented “the blood of victims demanding reparations.”

+“There was no degradation, it was just a bit of paint,” he said.
+“I would have left it as it was.”

 The sweat-top and face mask that Lollia wore to the trial both had the words “Anti-Negrophobia Brigade” printed on them.
-Other words on the back of his T-shirt said “Negrophobia” is a “weapon of mass destruction that doesn’t admit its name” and exhorted: “Let’s arm ourselves to the hilt to fight it.”
+The back of his T-shirt described “Negrophobia” as a “weapon of mass destruction that doesn’t admit its name” and said: “Let’s arm ourselves to the hilt to fight it.”

 The judge said video footage of the graffiti attack showed him hurling paint at the statue and spray-painting its base.

-Lollia’s defense team argued that he acted in self-defense.
+Lollia’s lawyers argued that he acted in self-defense.
 His attorney Georges-Emmanuel Germany said the judge should consider France’s past behavior as “a criminal state” in weighing Lollia’s act.

 “You are not only the judge of the accused,” the attorney said.
 “You are also the judge of the behavior of the victim” — meaning the French state.